 Existing Conditions

-The AT Plan for the Miami Valley Region includes counties in southwest Ohio covering Montgomery, Miami, Greene and northern Warren Counties, including the municipalities of Franklin, Franklin Township, Carlisle, and Springboro.
-This chapter examines several elements to include the existing active transportation systems, plans and policies from various perspectives to include equity, safety and connectivity of the Miami Valley Region.
+The AT Plan for the Miami Valley Region includes counties in southwest Ohio covering Montgomery, Miami, Greene and northern Warren Counties, including the municipalities of Carlisle, Franklin, Springboro, and Franklin Township.
+This chapter examines our Region's active transportation ecosystem including existing active transportation infrastructure, plans and policies and from various perspectives including equity, safety, and connectivity.

 Pedestrian Network